benjamin0821/CS151-Team1/README.md

 How to play:
 1. Create Java project
-2. Import all .java files into Java project
+2. Import all .java files from "CS151-Team1/JavaSnake/Snake/src/" into Java project
 3. Run SnakeGame.java as Java Application